mr-d-self-driving/MPPI-Generic/README.md

 MPPI-Generic is a C++/CUDA header-only library implementation of Model Predictive Path Integral Control (MPPI) by [Williams et al.](https://ieeexplore.ieee.org/document/8558663)

 ## Citation
-If you use this library for research purposes, please cite the following paper:
+If you use this library for research purposes, please cite the following [paper](https://arxiv.org/abs/2409.07563):
 ```
-@misc{vlahov2024mppigenericcudalibrarystochastic,
+@misc{vlahov2024mppi,
-      title={MPPI-Generic: A CUDA Library for Stochastic Optimization},
+      title={MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization},
       author={Bogdan Vlahov and Jason Gibson and Manan Gandhi and Evangelos A. Theodorou},
       year={2024},
       eprint={2409.07563},